abduhamidweb/job/README.md

 # Job apply
-##
-After completing these settings, it will work on Port `http://localhost:5000/api`

 ## Project Name and Description: Job Apply - Convenient Job Search Tool for Job Seekers
 ### This project is created to alleviate the difficulties of job searching for job seekers.
 It provides additional support for job seekers who are struggling to find suitable jobs.
 ## Project Objective: